Gordon S. Wood: In popular culture

 Speaker of the House Newt Gingrich publicly and effusively praised Wood's The Radicalism of the American Revolution (1992).
 Wood, who met Gingrich once in 1994, surmised that Gingrich may have approved because the book "had a kind of Toquevillian touch to it, I guess, maybe suggesting American exceptionalism, that he liked".
 He jokingly described Gingrich's praise in an interview on C-SPAN in 2002 as "the kiss of death for me among a lot of academics, who are not right-wing Republicans."

 Wood was mentioned in the 1997 film Good Will Hunting.
 In one scene, Matt Damon's character mentions Gordon Wood while standing up to a Harvard student who is ridiculing Ben Affleck's character at a bar.
 He accuses the Harvard student of shallowly reiterating ideas he has encountered in his coursework, telling him that soon he would be "regurgitating Gordon Wood, talking about [...] the pre-Revolutionary utopia and the capital-forming effects of military mobilization."
 Wood said of the scene, "That’s my two seconds of fame!
 More kids know about that than any of the books I have written."
 This scene was later parodied by the television show It's Always Sunny in Philadelphia, in which the character Charlie Kelly attempts to "pull a Good Will Hunting" and asks "does no one know who Gordon Wood is?"

 Personal life

 Wood married the former Louise Goss on April 30, 1956.
-They have three children: Christopher, Elizabeth and Amy.
-Their son, Christopher Wood, is a professor of German at New York University and their daughter, Amy, is a professor of history at Illinois State University, and Elizabeth is an administrator at Milton Academy.
+They have three children.